Matgoh/Web-Server-SQL/README.md

 # Database Table Summary:

 The tables that we have created are the player's names, time alive, high score,
-They are related by each player individually having a name, time alive, score,
+They are related by each player individually having a name, time alive, and score.

 # Extent of work: